mwaddoups/fwilloughby-art/_artwork/the-sky-which-is-beyond.md

   the visual aesthetic.
 The Sky Which Is Beyond draws on the rich history of the Wunderkammer or a cabinet of curiosities that typically stored collections of unusual objects and artefacts. "
-dimensions: 100 x 150 x 50
+dimensions: 100 x 150 x 50cm
-exhibition: Installation view at CURIO, St Anne's House, Bristol, UK
+exhibition: Installation view at CURIO, St Anne's House, Bristol, UK.

 ---